gadatiaamaan/B-Tree/README.md

 2. **Build B-Tree**: It constructs a 5-way B-tree using the randomly generated keys in the sequence order.

 3. **Search and Return Keys**: The program searches for and returns any keys in the range [N, 2*N].

 ---

+#### Technologies, Algorithms, and Concepts Used

+This program is implemented in C++ and utilizes several key technologies, algorithms, and concepts to implement a B-tree data structure efficiently:

+1. **B-tree**: The program implements a B-tree data structure for efficient storage and retrieval of large sets of data.
+B-trees are balanced multiway search trees, commonly used in database systems and file systems.

+2. **Node Splitting**: When a node in the B-tree becomes full, the program employs node splitting, a fundamental operation in B-tree insertion.
+This ensures that the tree remains balanced and maintains its properties.

+3. **Node Insertion**: The program handles the insertion of keys into B-tree nodes, ensuring that the tree's properties are preserved at all times.
+It follows the rules of B-tree insertion, such as redistributing keys between nodes when necessary.

+4. **Traversal**: Traversal of the B-tree is performed to output keys in sorted order.
+This traversal ensures that all keys stored in the tree are visited and displayed correctly.

+---